jeblad/jeblad.github.io/_posts/2021-04-17-zfs-and-backup.md

 language: en
 created: 2021-04-17 13:43:00 (CEST)
 modified: 2021-04-24 12:20:00 (CEST)
-title: ZFS and zanoid
+title: ZFS and backup
-tagline: a better file system with snapshots
+tagline: a better file system with snapshots as backup
 description: How to set up ZFS to get a good security, and a lot better backup strategy, without wasting a fortune. categories :
   - other